Event Information

 Limited special needs parking will be available on a first come, first served basis.
 Persons with disabilities and requiring special accommodations should arrive by 8 a.m. on Saturday or 8:30 a.m. on Sunday.

 Handicapped placards are required and should be clearly displayed or available so that traffic officers can guide guests to their designated parking area.
-Golf cart transportation will be provided only to the individual needing assistance plus one.
+Golf cart transportation will be provided only to the individual needing assistance plus one in the ride share drop-off area.

 Seating